Take your technical content from basic and bland to compelling and memorable following a proven writing process.

 So where can our listeners and viewers go to find resources to help with their next writing project?

-Yeah.
-So we're going to do a webinar on March twenty fifth.
+Morgan: Yeah.
+So we're going to do a webinar on March 25th.
 It's called How to Write Content That Converts Technical Audiences.

 And if you're looking for just more resources and some visuals will walk through a lot of examples of the type of process that we just talked about.
 That webinar is going to do it.
-So it's again, March twenty fifth.
-If you go to true marketing dotcom writing webinar, then there's a sign up for it right there.
+So it's again, March 25th.
+If you go to trewmarketing.com/writingwebinar, then there's a sign up for it right there.

 It's free and it's a great resource for marketers or even engineers that are looking to kind of create content or engineers who are having to work with marketing teams and writers.
 A lot of times really appreciate just kind of hearing what the process looks like and so is, well, marketing teams.
 So this is a good kind of opportunity as a webinar for like a lunch and learn to all kind of get level up, get on the same page with the process and what it looks like to really create solid content.

-And then after that, in late April, we're actually launching content writing, engineered a course with complete lessons, as well as life coaching for participants where people will actually create an entire piece of content.
+And then after that, in late April, we're actually launching Content Writing, Engineered, a course with complete lessons, as well as live coaching for participants where people will actually create an entire piece of content.
 And for some people, you know, you hear what we just talked about in the webinar, in the webinar might be enough to just get you started, get you on the right page, get your head in the right spot, start creating content.

 And each of the assignments each week build on each other so that at the end of this final.
-Designed, promotable piece of content, and then every week during the course on Fridays, we'll have a one hour live group coaching session where we'll we'll talk through strengthening all the things that that you're creating.
+Designed, promotable piece of content, and then every week during the course on Fridays, we'll have a one hour live group coaching session where we'll talk through strengthening all the things that that you're creating.
 And so it'll be a really beneficial opportunity for that.
-And that's people creating blog posts, white papers, ebooks, case studies, neutralizes Corpus, IDEX, interactive content.
+And that's people creating blog posts, white papers, ebooks, case studies, news releases, corporate slide decks, interactive content.

 It's all of these content types that are necessary through that buyer's journey.
 So the course does have limited availability, but it's available for sign up today.